samuelcanon/Exploratory-Data-Analysis-Hospital-Length-of-Stay-Python/README.md

 **Facility Variation**
 - Mean LOS ranges from 3.27 days (Facilities A and B) to 5.16 days (Facility E), a 58% difference.
 Facilities C and D are 4.89 and 4.83 days respectively.
-- Variation reflect patient mix.
+- Variation liekly reflects patient mix.
 No case mix adjustment applied.
 Not described as a performance gap.

 ![Facility Comparison](charts/chart2_facility_comparison.png)